Home CGS 2820C

 Modify the file created in your first assignments, save it as index.htm and upload it to your website.

 Description: This is a continuation of your first assignments as you build a 5-page "portfolio" Business or Personal website for yourself.
-All pages should have college level content.
-We are still adding to index.htm, which is the same file used for the first three assignments.
-Use realistic text, links, and images.
-Do not use sample or "lorem" filler text for your submission for a grade
+Use Notepad, the free Notepad ++ or the free VS Code to improve and add an internal stylesheet to index.htm, which is the same file used for the first two assignments.
+All pages should have college level content using realistic text, links, and images that relate to you or your business.
+Do not use any sample or "lorem" filler text for your submission for a grade.
+See below for sample code.
+But make sure you modify the sample code below to your text, your styles, font-sizes and font colors.
+Make your <nav> look attractive.
+For a live sample showing the html/css (stylesheet) structure, see: .../DivDemo-VerySimpleNav.htm

 This assignment must be online.
 See: GoDaddy_FileManager_and_FTP_clients.pdf